amadeus4dev-examples/amadeus-ruby/README.md

 ## Getting Started

-To make your first API call you will need to [register for an Amadeus Developer Account](https://developers.amadeus.com/create-account) and set up your first application.
+To make your first API call, you will need to [register](https://developers.amadeus.com/register) for an Amadeus Developer Account and [set up your first application](https://developers.amadeus.com/my-apps).

 ```rb
 require 'amadeus'